AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 HexEdit 3.5 moved to shaded toolbars (see #define SHADED_TOOLBARS) with separate cold/hot/disabled images.
 There are 4 toolbars (toolbar, editbar, nacbar and formtbar), plus 2 extra toolbars (operations and misc).
 Note that the "old toolbar" (mainbar.bmp) has finally been retired.

+The shaded images are used using the new overload to CBCGToolbar::LoadToolbar (and AddToolBarForImageCollection), which has the following idiosynchrasies:

+- there are 3 toolbars allowed for cold (normal), hot (hovered) and disabled
+  - if not specified the disabled images are generated automatically but you must do the same for each toolbar
+  - if not specified the hot image is the same as the cold one
+- the bitmaps passed to the first call to LoadToolbar determine the quality of the images
+  - I think all toolbar images are stored in the same bitmap so the first call determines this bitmaps format
+  - the hot, cold and disabled images seem to be independent
+  - we need to pass 24-bit .BMP images for (at least) the first toolbar (IDR_STDBAR)
+- the background colour can be specified but we use the default - light grey (192,192,192) or 0xC0C0C0

-Resource IDs and filenames are of the form (using editbar as an example):
+The naming conventions for resource IDs and filenames are of the form (using editbar as an example):

 IDB_EDITBAR_C  editbarCold.bmp
 IDB_EDITBAR_D  editbarDisabled.bmp
 IDB_EDITBAR_H  editbarHot.bmp

-BCG shaded toolbars assume the transparent (background) colour is light grey 192,192,192 (0xC0C0C0), so all images must have this background.

-The 3 images are created from a Paint.Net file (eg Graphics\editbar.pdn) in this way:
+The 3 images for each toolbar can be created from there corresponding Paint.Net file (eg Graphics\editbar.pdn) in this way:

 - make the "hot" image
-  - changed colour of background layer to XP toolbar background colour (239,236,221)
+  - change colour of background layer to XP toolbar background colour (239,236,221)
-  - increased saturation of images layer to 140
+  - increase saturation of images layer to 140
     - note that background colour is in diff layer and retains its colour
     - if more than one layer has images then merge them down to one layer
-  - merged  images layer with background layer (merge down)
+  - merge images layer with background layer (merge down)
-  - fill background (exact fill) with (192,192,192)
+  - fill background (tol 40%) with (192,192,192)
-  - saved the .PDN file as the "hot" .BMP (eg editbarHot.BMP)
+  - save as 24-bit .BMP with "hot" suffix (eg editbarHot.BMP)
 - make the "cold" (normal) image
   - reopen the .PDN file (eg editbar.PDN)
   - changed colour of background layer to XP toolbar background colour (239,236,221)